Vets-Who-Code/march2021/phaseOneNotes/week_05.md

 - Some of the elements that will take a focus are:
 1. HTMLAnchorElement/HTMLAreaElement with an href
 2. HTMLInputElement/HTMLSelectElement/HTMLTextAreaElement/HTMLButtonElement but not with disabled (IE actually gives you an error if you try), and file uploads have unusual behaviour for security reasons
 3. HTMLIFrameElement (though focusing it doesn't do anything useful).
-Other embedding elements also, maybe, I haven't tested them all.
 4. Any element with a tabindex
 ### Skip Links
 - provide a link at the top of the page which jumps the user down to an anchor or target at the beginning of the main content.
 Can be accomplished by: